Key Takeaways

 What Apple HealthKit Actually Is

 Apple HealthKit is Apple's developer framework for accessing health and fitness data.
-It allows apps on iOS to read and write data to the user's Health app in a secure and private way.
+It allows apps on iOS to read and write data to the user's Apple Health app in a secure and private way.

 Think of it as a local database for the user's body.
 Every data point gets stored on the iPhone, under the user's control.
 Steps, heart rate, sleep, workouts all live there.